MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readcsv.md

 # Read a CSV File

-The `ReadCsvBuilder` will analyze a given delimited text file (it doesn't actually need to be comma-separated file, it could be delimitted other ways) and determine all the details about that file necessary to successfully parse it and produce a dataframe (either pandas or pyspark).
-This encludes the encoding, the delimiter, how many lines to skip at the beginning of the file, etc.
+The `ReadCsvBuilder` will analyze a given delimited text file (it doesn't actually need to be comma-separated file, it could be delimited other ways) and determine all the details about that file necessary to successfully parse it and produce a dataframe (either `pandas` or `pyspark`).
+This includes the encoding, the delimiter, how many lines to skip at the beginning of the file, etc.

 Example Usage: